Ammarsyaf3035/Arduino-WSN/README.md

 [![Gateway Screen Shot][Gateway-screenshot]](https://tinyurl.com/y7dxtdnn)
 (Click this picture to simulate in falstad circuit simulator)

-The gateway is has three block that is Arduino block, HC-12 RF 433 MHz block, and GSM SIM800L block.
+The gateway have three building block that is Arduino block, HC-12 RF 433 MHz block, and GSM SIM800L block.

 Material required
 1. [Arduino Nano (UNO can be used)](https://my.cytron.io/p-uno-compatible-ch340-with-usb-cable?search=uno&description=1)